ReliaQualAssociates/ramstk/docs/user/function.rst

 If the function is safety-critical, check the safety critical checkbutton to indicate the function's safety criticality.

+The functional hazards analysis and failure definition pages will be discussed in detail in their respective sections, :ref:`sec-hazards` and :ref:`sec-failure-definitions`.

 Saving Functions from the Work Book
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 To save changes to the currently selected Function, press the 'Save' button